slobbish/qgis-frequency-overlaps/README.rst

 .. image:: images/FrequencyOverlaps.png

 1) Select the QGIS layer from the drop down list which contains information about the location where the frequency is used.
+2) Select the mode where the data is entered in the layer.
+This can be either Center Frequency & Bandwidth or Start & Stop Frequency.

 Contents: